hzgzh/XSteam.jl/README.md

 ### Usage
 The XSteam code are used in the following way:
 * Example: rho_pT(1,200) returns the density at 1 bar and 200°C.
+* winsteam syntax pth(1,200) returns the entalpy at 1bar and 200°C

 ### Introduction